 “Jen’s Yin course was outstanding.
 It has given me not only a better appreciation of the practice, but the skillset and confidence to create intelligent, creative sequencing that supports the body.
 Jen’s guidance on the use of postures, props and modifications has also enabled me to better suit the practice to every individual.
 Jen has also had a great influence on the way I now teach Yin.
 I’m not afraid to move or use other modalities such as self massage and acupressure to get the best result for bringing the body and mind back into balance.
 I highly recommend Jen’s course for anyone interested in either teaching or practicing Yin yoga.”

-The best place to start is Yin Fundamentals.
+Yes.
 This training will give you the tools you need to practice safely and effectively at home.